Steve Braun (actor)

 Steve Braun (born August 14, 1976) is a Canadian television and movie actor from Winnipeg, Manitoba.

+Career

 Braun's credits include The Immortal, a TV show in which he and co-star Lorenzo Lamas hunted demons; The Trip, an independent film about coming of age in the HIV era; and Harold & Kumar Go to White Castle (2004), a major motion picture release in which he plays the leader of a group of obnoxious punks.
-In addition he starred as Brian Kelly in the 2004 thriller The Skulls III.
-He also played the role of "Jonesy" in the 2007 thriller movie Wrong Turn 2: Dead End.
-He also co-starred in the 2005 horror movie "Pterodactyl" as Willis Bradbury.
+He starred as Brian Kelly in the 2004 thriller The Skulls III.
+He also played the role of "Jonesy" in the 2007 thriller film Wrong Turn 2: Dead End.
+He also co-starred in the 2005 horror movie Pterodactyl as Willis Bradbury.

 Braun was cast in a recurring guest role in The WB show Twins, as Jordan, the unrequited love interest of Mitchee Arnold, played by Sara Gilbert.
-The series, which debuted on September 16, 2005, was cancelled in May, 2006.
+The series, which debuted on September 16, 2005, was cancelled in May 2006.